iotacss/utilities.push/README.md

 # Push Utility #

-The push utility is responsive for handling grid's before offset.
+The push utility is responsible for handling grid's before offset.

 ### Installation ###